ehrpg/rules/docs/environment.md

 A suits _hazard_ rating may reduce the damage.
 Falling into a vat of acid and being completely submerged causes 10d6 points of damage per round.

+More potent acids might even do more damage, which should always be expressed in fixed amounts of damage added to the dice roll.

 ## Cold

 An unprotected character in cold environments (below 5 degrees Celsius)